papercups-io/papercups_flutter/README.md

 | **`externalId`** | `string` | The customer's external ID | N/A |
 | **`name`** | `string` | The customer's name | N/A |
 | **`otherMetadata`** | `Map<String, String>` | Extra metadata to pass such as OS info. | N/A |

-## Known Issues

- - closeAction is not supported on Web at this point in time, this is due to the iframe absorbing all clicks before the button detects them.
-For more info see https://github.com/flutter/flutter/issues/54027.
- - Some widgets such as `clipRRect` will not affect the WebView on mobile, and will not change the widget.
-This works on web though.
- - On mobile, `onFinishedLoading()` will be called multiple times.